Richard Atkin, Baron Atkin: Commercial law

 He also gave the leading judgment in Bell v.
 Lever Brothers Ltd., As of 2012, still the leading authority on common mistake under English law.

 Gray's Inn

 The Inn had been at a low ebb when Atkin joined.
 It was impoverished, its dinners and functions poorly attended and its benchers lacking professional prestige.
 It was largely through Atkin's efforts, and those of F.E.
 Smith, that the Inn's prestige was restored.
 Atkin was himself three times Treasurer, Master of the Library and Master of Moots.

 Personal life

-Lucy Elizabeth (Lizzie) Hemmant (1867–1939) was the daughter of William Hemmant, a friend of Atkin's father from Brisbane.
-She had been born within 12 days and within 100 yards of Atkin.
-William also subsequently moved to London and was important in helping Atkin to establish his stock exchange contacts.
-Atkin married Lizzie Hemmant in 1893 after five years' engagement.
+In 1888, Atkin was engaged to be married to Lucy Elizabeth (Lizzie) Hemmant (1867–1939), the daughter of William Hemmant, a friend of Atkin's father from Brisbane.
+She had been born within 12 days and within 100 yards of Atkin's birthplace.
+William Hemmant later moved to London and was important in helping Atkin to establish his stock exchange contacts.
+Atkin and Lizzie Hemmant were married in 1893, after a five year engagement.